srijs/node-aff/README.md

 #### In Sequence

-To combine two effectful computations in sequence, the `chain` function can be used, which works roughly the same as `then` in Promise land.
+To combine two effectful computations in sequence, the `andThen` function can be used, which works roughly the same as `then` in Promise land.
 It takes an effectful computation and chains a function after it, so that it will get called with the result of the computation.
 The function in turn returns a new effectful computation.
 To understand things in detail, we need to take a look at the type signature:

 ```
 class Eff<F, T> {
-    public chain<G, U>(f: (x: T) => Eff<G, U>): Eff<F & G, U>;
+    public andThen<G, U>(f: (x: T) => Eff<G, U>): Eff<F & G, U>;
 }
 ```